-I spoke to three different persons belonging to three different internal teams in HP.
+I spoke to three different persons from different divisions within HP

-In first two hours I became an expert in opening laptop ‘undergarments’.
-They even asked me to blow the fan compartment with hair dryer, good that SMB didn’t have one.
 First went off the battery, then the hard drive followed by the optical drive and then the RAM.
 The noise didn’t reduce a bit.
-Just before I was about to take out the key pad and touch pad, the agent got satisfied that the problem was indeed with the fan.
+Just before I was about to take out the keypad and touchpad, the agent realized the problem was with the fan only.

 I am annoyed with HP for the following reasons

-- The computer was previously issued to someone else, and sold to me afterwards without any mention of pre-owned status or refurbished status.
+- The computer was previously issued to someone else and sold to me afterward without any mention of pre-owned status or refurbished status.

-- The call took so much time, where as the fan problem is well known one.
-I had to try out everything possible to save few bucks for HP (which they eventually didn’t save, in fact they paid more through agent’s time).
+- The call took so much time, whereas the fan problem is a well known one.
+I had to try out everything possible to save a few bucks for HP (which they eventually didn’t save they paid more through agent’s time).

 What you can do to get a lemon HP laptop replaced?

 - Call up the help desk number listed on your user manual, that comes in the packaging.
-Line remains open 24/7.
+The line remains open 24/7.

-- Have patience and follow the massive set of instruction, sometime few of the techniques might fix your issue.
-So, follow then diligently.
+- Have patience and follow the massive set of instructions, sometimes few of the techniques might fix your issue.
+So, follow them diligently.